 Responsible citizenship — a primary emphasis of Jesuit, liberal arts education — is an underlying principle of Architectural Studies.
 More than structural form or aesthetic shape, architecture is a true liberal art.
 It is a transformative agent informed by politics and economics that shapes history, society, and culture.

-The Architectural Studies program at Holy Cross explores many far-reaching questions: If building is a necessity, how can we construct in harmony with our existing natural and human-made surroundings?
+The Architectural Studies Program at Holy Cross explores many far-reaching questions.
+For example, if building is a necessity, how can we construct in harmony with our existing natural and human-made surroundings?
 How do we understand the production and use of architecture in its historical and cultural specificity as well as its global contexts and universal aims?
-How is building an expression of power, and how does our built environment give meaning to our lives?
-We all inhabit space and by better understanding its design, we gain insight into different societies and ourselves.
+How is building an expression of power, and how does the built environment give meaning to our lives?
+We all inhabit space, and by better understanding its design, we gain insight both into other societies and ourselves.

 - Students interested in pursuing a professional career in one of the design fields (e.g., architecture, architectural history, landscape architecture, urban planning, historic preservation) may choose to develop their particular thematic focus through a customized selection of courses.

 - In their senior year, majors participate in the Concentration Seminar in which they complete a capstone project, such as a research paper or a studio project generated by an internship in a professional office or government agency.

 - In addition to courses offered at Holy Cross, students may opt to take courses at other local colleges, architecture summer schools, or in study abroad programs.